ngleadall/programming_examples/README.md

 counts how many reads are mapped to each one.
 It then returns the translated name of most "mapped to" reference strain.

-The original inteniton of this script was to subtype HIV-1 strains using NGS data, however it can be adapted for other uses (e.g. selection of most appropriate alt sequences in the latest human genome build HG38/GRCh38)
+This tool can be easily adapted for many uses e.g. selection of most appropriate alt sequences in the latest human genome build HG38/GRCh38.

+<b> reservoir_sample_fastq.py </b><BR>

+Streams

 </body>